topfunky/katacoda-dev/consul-connect/step1.md

 # View Consul UI and Launch Counting Service

+You can type code into the terminal window or click `⮐` by any command snippet to automatically execute the snippet in the terminal.

 We're already running Consul for you on a publically accessible IP address.
 The Consul web UI runs on port `8500`.
 Visit it in a new tab here:

 - [Consul Web UI](https://[[HOST_SUBDOMAIN]]-8500-[[KATACODA_HOST]].environments.katacoda.com/)